-- A. No Bargaining Unit Member shall be required to teach a distance learning course except as provided on an initial contract as provided in Article 9. - B. All distance learning courses shall be taught by faculty or adjuncts employed by the University. - C. Teaching a course with a distance learning component shall be considered part of a faculty member's normal contractually defined workload. - D. No additional contract hours shall be earned for teaching web-enhanced, blended learning, online, or non-internet based distance learning classes. - E. The faculty member who developed the course will have right of first refusal to teach all sections of the course whenever it is scheduled unless it creates an overload.
-If the faculty member chooses not to teach any section of the course in a given term, the chairperson and/or Program Director can identify another suitably qualified faculty member to do so (i.e. one in the appropriate field of expertise who has successfully completed one or more Quality Matters courses in delivery and assessment of online or blended courses or who has previous demonstrable and successful experience teaching online or blended courses).
-Faculty teaching distance learning courses shall be evaluated as described in Article 14.
-Distance Learning courses will be assessed on characteristics consistent with the specific delivery method.
+- A. No Bargaining Unit Member shall be required to teach a distance learning course except as provided on an initial contract as provided in Article 9. - B. All distance learning courses shall be taught by full-time or part-time faculty or adjuncts employed by the university. - C. Teaching a course with a distance learning component shall be considered part of a faculty member's normal, contractually-defined workload. - D. No additional contract hours shall be earned for teaching web-enhanced, blended learning, online, or non-internet based distance learning classes. - E. The faculty member who developed the course will have right of first refusal to teach all sections of the course whenever it is scheduled unless it creates results in an overload. - 1.
+If the faculty member chooses not to teach any section of the course in a given term or if teaching such a section would result in overload, the Department Chairperson, School Director and/or Program Director can identify another suitably qualified faculty to do so (i.e. one in the appropriate field of expertise who has successfully completed one or more Quality Matters approved professional development courses in delivery and assessment of online or blended courses or who has previous demonstrable and successful experience teaching online or blended courses in accordance with Section 3.B.2. - F. Faculty teaching distance learning courses shall be evaluated as described in Article 14.
+Distance learning courses will be assessed on characteristics consistent with the specific delivery method.